Mosswood Hollow, Washington State - USA

-Mosswood Hollow, Washington State - USA

 Wild salmon with hazelnuts, flower salads, spice soups, melissa, rosemary or cardamom sorbets are all the songs of the earth that dance at meals.
 Here, we feel welcomed, everyone in their place, exactly as they are.

 My room is like an eagle’s nest, high up.
 It overlooks a small sleeping lake below the house.
 In front of the bed, the painting of a feather with beautiful calligraphic letters: "The gift of the feather of the Eagle".

 The birdsong takes over at dawn from the frogs who perform at night.

 A path in the woods runs around the lake, starting at the end of the garden on a wooden footbridge hidden between the tall grass.
 Right after that, we are swallowed by the forest.
 Tangles of broken, giant branches that stubbornly reach towards the sky.
 One gets drunk with humus, the animal instinct awakens, one finds one's skin of soul and hair in this primeval nature.
 At the bend of the track, a tree gate.
 A mystery door.
 Behind, the lichen hangs from the end of century-old arms, the moss wraps around the bare trunks and the giant ferns remind the passer-by that the origin is everywhere, as old as life and as new as the child being born.

 In this place of gestation, my friend Robert Moss, fantastic author and adventurous dreamer is leading a writing retreat.
 All together, we formed a tribe of elders.
-We went to the dream worlds for advice and visions, where stories wait until you are ready to hear them before being born.
+We went to the dream worlds for advice and visions, where stories wait until one is ready to hear them before being born.
 Catherine, tall and thin, straight from a Woody Allen film, glasses framed in black, painted lips, deep and raspy tone, Laurie, with long braided grey hair, short forehead and high cheekbones, bare feet on the ground, Amy, round, generous and laughing, who tells stories to the girls so that they can gather their strength and never forget their wild soul as they grow up, Becky, all laughter and joy, plays with the tissues of the living and twirls in colour when she reads lips.